nimbekarnd/Weighted-Static-Consensus/README.md

 # Weighted-Static-Consensus

 This is the implementation of weighted static consensus protocol used in multiagent systems.
-We have demonstrated this protocol on 3 different grapgh topologies.
+We have demonstrated this protocol on 3 different graph topologies.

 ## Dependencies
 This code was tested with the following dependencies: